datreeio/datree/README.md

 ![open issues](https://img.shields.io/github/issues-raw/datreeio/datree)

 ## What is Datree?
-[Datree](https://datree.io/?utm_source=github&utm_medium=organic_oss) helps to prevent Kubernetes misconfigurations from ever making it to production.
+[Datree](https://datree.io/?utm_source=github&utm_medium=organic_oss) helps prevent Kubernetes misconfigurations from ever making it to production.

-The CLI integration can be used locally or in the CI to provide a policy enforcement solution for Kubernetes.
-The policy runs automatic checks on every invocation (e.g. pull request, code change, etc.) for rule violations and misconfigurations.
-When rule violations are found, Datree will prevent them and will show the Engineers instructions on how and why to fix those issues.
+The CLI integration can be used locally or as part of a CI pipline to provide a policy enforcement solution for Kubernetes.
+Datree runs automatic checks on every invocation (e.g. pull request, code change, etc.) for rule violations and misconfigurations.
+When rule violations are found, Datree will promt to prevent them by showing the engineers instructions on how and why to fix these issues.

 ## Quick start in two steps
 #### 1. Install the latest release on your CLI